bomb over hiroshima

 The bomb called “Little Boy” because of its shape was loaded onto Lt.
 Col. Paul W. Tibbets’ plane on Tinian Island in the Marianas.
 Tibbets’ B-29, named the Enola Gay after his mother, left the island at 2:45 a.m. on August 6.
 At 8:15 a.m. local time, “Little Boy” was dropped, exploding 1,800 feet over Hiroshima and unleashing the equivalent of 20,000 tons of TNT.
 Approximately 80,000 people were killed as a direct result of the blast, and another 35,000 were injured.
 Thousands more died from radiation by the end of the year.
 Three days later, a second atomic bomb called “Fat Man” was dropped over the Japanese city of Nagasaki, killing an estimated 40,000 people.

 Six days after the second atomic bomb was dropped, Japanese Emperor Hirohito announced the surrender of his country on the radio.
 Japan would formally surrender on September 2, 1945, aboard the USS Missouri.
 World War II would end after six years of global conflict.
-Although not easy to achieve, estimates put the death toll of the war at approximately 50 to 70 million people worldwide.
+Although not easy to achieve, estimates put the death toll of the war at approximately 50 to 70 million people worldwide—a horrific loss of life.

 Leave a Reply